 Relapse and Recovery

-Bethesda Recovery offers much needed relapse and recovery aftercare for recovering addicts who have left the treatment clinic.
+Bethesda Retreat offers much-needed relapse and recovery aftercare for recovering addicts who have left the treatment clinic.

 All family members are always informed about a relapse, and, are involved in the relapse and recovery processes.
 This is important for a full successful turnaround.